Cincinnati riots of 1884: Background

-Friday March 28
+Friday, March 28

-Colonel C. B. Hunt, commanding the First Regiment of the Ohio Militia with four hundred men, prepared for trouble, ordering sections from each company to stay on guard at their armory on Court Street, half a block from the courthouse.
+Colonel C. B. Hunt, commanding the First Regiment of the Ohio Militia with 400 men, prepared for trouble, ordering sections from each company to stay on guard at their armory on Court Street, half a block from the courthouse.
 That evening, several thousand people attended a meeting at Music Hall in Over-the-Rhine to protest the lenient sentence.
 A large group of protesters then headed to the jail, apparently planning to lynch Berner.
-Unknown to the rioters, Berner was not there.
-Having been sent to Columbus, Ohio, for his own safety, he had escaped en route.
+Unknown to the rioters, Berner had been sent to Columbus, Ohio, for his own safety, but had escaped en route.

-The Hamilton County Sheriff Morton Hawkins was also expecting trouble.
+Hamilton County Sheriff Morton Hawkins was also expecting trouble.
 He had thirteen deputies helping him guard the jail.
 The rioters managed to break into the jail through the sheriff's apartment, but left when they were shown that Berner was not present.
 More rioters then arrived.
 The sheriff had the alarms rung which had the unhelpful effect of drawing yet more people to the scene.

 The mob, now 10,000 strong, pelted the jail with bricks and stones.
 They overcame resistance by the guards and police reinforcements and managed to break in again.
 They were driven out by reinforcements from the militia armory who entered the building through a tunnel from the courthouse.
-After one of the attackers was shot dead the violence escalated.
+After one of the attackers was shot dead, the violence escalated.
 Rioters attempted to set the jail on fire using stolen kerosene.
 By the time the situation became temporarily under control late on Friday night, five people had died, including one police officer, and many more were wounded.